 New graduates walk from commencement ceremonies to a gathering in Armfield Atrium.

 Participants in our High School Summer Symposium learn about public health at the Gillings School.Learn More

 At the Gillings School of Global Public Health, diversity and inclusion are infused into our:

 - Efforts to recruit and support excellent students, faculty and staff from diverse backgrounds.

-Diversity and inclusion are central to our mission to improve public health, promote individual well-being and eliminate health disparities across North Carolina and around the world.
+Diversity and inclusion are central to our mission to improve public health, promote individual well-being and eliminate health inequities across North Carolina and around the world.

-At the Gillings School, we train a diverse group of dedicated students to become world-class leaders and researchers.
+At the Gillings School, we train a diverse group of dedicated students to become world-class leaders and researchers who fight health disparities.